Reducing single use plastic

 - stirrers: hot or cold drink stirrers, swizzle sticks and hot or cold food stirrers

-The Single-use Plastic Items Ban will start on 1 September 2021.
+The Single-use Plastic Items Ban started on 1 September 2021.

 Choose to refuse!

 The single-use plastic items ban will make a huge difference, but we all still have to choose to refuse other pesky plastic items.
 A great way to do this is to check out Plastic Free July's simple ways to avoid single use plastics.
 Over two million people take up the Plastic Free July challenge each year so why not give it a go and keep choosing to refuse all year round.
 Below are some top tips to get you started!

 'Bringing your own' is a great way to avoid single use items altogether, whether they be made of plastic or compostable alternatives.